MEMBER LOGIN CONTACT US

 Which subject deals with the most and least objective knowledge?
 Is mathematical knowledge completely objective?
 Can we be objective about art?
 Does technology increase objectivity?
 Do our political affiliations undermine our objectivity?

-Which subject is most and least affected by different perspectives?
+Which subjects are most and least affected by perspective?
 How do our religious and political perspectives shape our worldview?
 Do our perspectives determine our language use?
 What forms our perspectives, and should we seek to escape them?

 How does power affect the way knowledge is produced within the subject areas?
 In what ways can language be used to consolidate power as ideas are communicated?
 How does political and religious power influence the way we understand the world?